Non-volatile memory: Read-only and read-mostly devices

-Mask ROMs are factory programmable only and typically used for large-volume products which are not required to be updated after the memory device is manufactured.
+Mask ROMs are factory programmable only and typically used for large-volume products that are not required to be updated after the memory device is manufactured.

 Programmable read-only memory (PROM) can be altered once after the memory device is manufactured using a PROM programmer.
 Programming is often done before the device is installed in its target system, typically an embedded system.
 The programming is permanent, and further changes require the replacement of the device.
 Data is stored by physically altering (burning) storage sites in the device.

 An EPROM is an erasable ROM that can be changed more than once.
 However, writing new data to an EPROM requires a special programmer circuit.
 EPROMs have a quartz window that allows them to be erased with ultraviolet light, but the whole device is cleared at one time.
 A one-time programmable (OTP) device may be implemented using an EPROM chip without the quartz window; this is less costly to manufacture.
 An electrically erasable programmable read-only memory EEPROM uses voltage to erase memory.
 These erasable memory devices require a significant amount of time to erase data and write new data; they are not usually configured to be programmed by the processor of the target system.
 Data is stored using floating-gate transistors, which require special operating voltages to trap or release electric charge on an insulated control gate to store information.

 Flash memory

 Flash memory is a solid-state chip that maintains stored data without any external power source.
 It is a close relative to the EEPROM; it differs in that erase operations must be done on a block basis, and its capacity is substantially larger than that of an EEPROM.
 Flash memory devices use two different technologies—NOR and NAND—to map data.
 NOR flash provides high-speed random access, reading and writing data in specific memory locations; it can retrieve as little as a single byte.
 NAND flash reads and writes sequentially at high speed, handling data in blocks.
-However, it is slower on reading when compared to NOR.
+However, it is slower at reading when compared to NOR.
 NAND flash reads faster than it writes, quickly transferring whole pages of data.
-Less expensive than NOR flash at high densities, NAND technology offers higher capacity for the same-size silicon.
+Less expensive than NOR flash at high densities, NAND technology offers higher capacity for the same-sized silicon.